mpicbg-csbd/unet-smfish-seg/notes/notes.md

 Remaining issues:

-- What cased the square artifacts in the individual patches?
+- What caused the square artifacts in the individual patches?
   + Hypothesis: failing to normalize X.
 + Where & Why are CPU & GPU different?
 Is GPU deterministic?
   * Hypothesis: GPU will introduce small random noise in output, uncorrelated with signal.

-NOTE:
-Both the step AND the patch width should be multiples of 2^d !!!!!
-But this means that they can't in general differ by 2*border_width = info travel dist....